-Regardless of the category, a REIT can be either a traded REIT, a non-traded REIT, or even a private REIT, but private REITs are only open to accredited investors and out of scope for this discussion.
+Regardless of the category, a REIT can be either a traded REIT, a non-traded REIT, or even a private REIT; still, private REITs are only open to accredited investors and are out of scope for this discussion.

 What is a Non-Traded REIT?